 Belize may be one of the smallest countries in Central America, but it’s big on adventure.
 If you like water sports, you’re even more likely to fall in love with the country.
 Thanks to a few sizable barrier islands, the second-largest reef in the world, and fabulously clear water, there are dozens of locations that could contend for the title of the best snorkeling in Belize (or even the best snorkeling in all of Central America.)

 Most people arrive in the country through Belize City.
-Fortunately, the capital is also the country’s primary port, so it’s easy to find whatever type of snorkel, dive, or boat tour you have in mind.
+Fortunately, the capital is also the country’s primary port, and one of the best places to visit in Central America, so it’s easy to find whatever type of snorkel, dive, or boat tour you have in mind.
 Much of Belize’s best snorkeling is near Ambergris Caye or Caye Caulker, and nearly all of the best sites are along the 600-mile-long Mesoamerican Reef.
 The reef’s numbers are quite staggering—nearly 500 species of fish and 50 species of coral call the reef home, as do sharks, rays, turtles, dolphins, and the rare West Indian manatee.

 Belize has clear water, an incredibly healthy reef system, and plenty of locations to jump in the water with amazing wildlife.
 Here are some of the best places to go snorkeling in Belize, from protected reefs to sandy-bottom areas of the ocean perfect for making friends with a curious nurse shark or cute stingray.